miraemilia/creative/README.md

 ## Description

-This repository consists of visuals made in the Domestica course [Creative Coding: Making Visuals with JavaScript](https://www.domestika.org/en/courses/2729-creative-coding-making-visuals-with-javascript) using [canvas-sketch](https://github.com/mattdesl/canvas-sketch/tree/master).
+This repository consists of some of the visuals made in the Domestica course [Creative Coding: Making Visuals with JavaScript](https://www.domestika.org/en/courses/2729-creative-coding-making-visuals-with-javascript) using [canvas-sketch](https://github.com/mattdesl/canvas-sketch/tree/master).

 ### Blobfish - Pixel manipulation